Climate-Related Risk

 Strategy

-Formulate the “Environment and Energy Policy” and aim to achieve “Net Zero by 2050”, to implement climate risk and opportunity identification, climate scenario analysis and plan related strategies and measures.
+Formulate the “Environment and Energy Policy” and aim to achieve “Net Zero by 2050” at Headquarters Building, and implement climate risk and opportunity identification, climate scenario analysis and plan related strategies and measures.

 • The “Environment Team” under the “Sustainability Group” is responsible for identifying climate risks and opportunities, planning related strategies and goals, and implementing relevant projects, so as to address the financial impact of climate-related risks and opportunities.